Freddie Mercury discography

-His second album, Barcelona, recorded with Spanish soprano vocalist Montserrat Caballé, combines elements of popular music and opera.
+His second solo-effort album outside of Queen, Barcelona, recorded with Spanish soprano vocalist Montserrat Caballé, combines elements of popular music and opera.
 Many critics were uncertain what to make of the album; one referred to it as "the most bizarre CD of the year".
-The album was a commercial success, and the album's title track debuted at No. 8 in the UK and was also a hit in Spain.
+The collaborative album was a commercial success, and the album's title track debuted at No. 8 in the UK and was also a hit in Spain.
 The title track received massive airplay as the official anthem of the 1992 Summer Olympics (held in Barcelona one year after Mercury's death).
 Caballé sang it live at the opening of the Olympics with Mercury's part played on a screen, and again before the start of the 1999 UEFA Champions League Final between Manchester United and Bayern Munich in Barcelona.

 In addition to the two solo albums, Mercury released several singles, including his own version of the hit "The Great Pretender" by the Platters, which debuted at No. 5 in the UK in 1987.
 In September 2006 a compilation album featuring Mercury's solo work was released in the UK in honour of what would have been his 60th birthday.
 The album debuted in the UK top 10.
 In 2012, Freddie Mercury: The Great Pretender, a documentary film directed by Rhys Thomas on Mercury's attempts to forge a solo career, premiered on BBC One.

 In 1981–1983 Mercury recorded several tracks with Michael Jackson, including a demo of "State of Shock", "Victory", and "There Must Be More to Life Than This".
 None of these collaborations were officially released at the time, although bootleg recordings exist.
 Jackson went on to record the single "State of Shock" with Mick Jagger for the Jacksons' album Victory.
 Mercury included the solo version of "There Must Be More To Life Than This" on his Mr. Bad Guy album.
 "There Must Be More to Life Than This" was eventually reworked by Queen and released on their compilation album Queen Forever in 2014.
-In addition to working with Michael Jackson, Mercury and Roger Taylorsang on the title track for Billy Squier's 1982 studio release, Emotions in Motion and later contributed to two tracks on Squier's 1986 release, Enough Is Enough, providing vocals on "Love is the Hero" and musical arrangements on "Lady With a Tenor Sax".
+In addition to working with Michael Jackson, Mercury and Roger Taylor sang on the title track for Billy Squier's 1982 studio release, Emotions in Motion and later contributed to two tracks on Squier's 1986 release, Enough Is Enough, providing vocals on "Love is the Hero" and musical arrangements on "Lady With a Tenor Sax".
 In 2020, Mercury's music video for "Love Me Like There's No Tomorrow" was nominated for Best Animation at the Berlin Music Video Awards.
 Woodlock studio is behind the animation.